jaredhanson/www.oauth2orize.org/docs/GLOSSARY.md

 ## Access Token
-A string denoting access attributes such as scope and expiration.
+A credential used to access protected resources.
+The credential denotes access attributes such as scope and expiration.

 ## Authorization